jupyterhub/jupyterhub/docs/source/reference/services.md

 A **Hub-Managed Service** is started by the Hub, and the Hub is responsible for the Service's actions.
 A Hub-Managed Service can only be a local subprocess of the Hub.
-The Hub will take care of starting the process and restarts it if it stops.
+The Hub will take care of starting the process and restart the service if the service stops.

 While Hub-Managed Services share some similarities with notebook Spawners, there are no plans for Hub-Managed Services to support the same spawning